mespe/RHydrus/README.md

-Fortran source files were converted to C files using [f2c](http://www.netlib.org/f2c/). *NOTE: Per instructions on source page, lines depending on MSFLIB (Microsoft PowerStation) - should not affect model.*
+Fortran source files were converted to C files using [f2c](http://www.netlib.org/f2c/). *NOTE: Per instructions on source page, lines depending on MSFLIB (Microsoft PowerStation) were commented out - should not affect model.*

 ### Other packages